hit up the mailing list

 Origami Graphics is a friendly space for everyone.
-If you are disrespectful, discriminatory based on gender, weight or LGBTQI status, or engaging in illegal activity, your project will be cancelled and you may be reported (would you believe I’ve had to do this before?
-Holy guacamole).
+If you are disrespectful to me or others, discriminatory based on gender, weight or LGBTQI status, or engaging in illegal activity, your project will be cancelled and you may be reported.
+I don’t enjoy having to do this, but it has been done before.

 I accept cancellations anytime during your booked timeslot with a 15% cancellation fee to cover the lost booking, as long as you pay for any work I’ve done which wasn’t already covered by the amount of your deposit.
 If you have extenuating circumstances that have caused your cancellation, I may even decide to waive some or all of your fees.
 Just communicate with me and let me know.
 You can find more info in my Terms and Conditions.

 I really want you to trust me here – I got into graphic design to help people’s dreams come true and use my exceptional creative skills to inject flair and excitement into the world.
 I also take care of my clients like my friends because they’re helping me live my own dreams.
 You may discover that we’re not the right mix, and that’s fine, you can move on to someone else next time – but one thing you shouldn’t be worried about is being taken care of.